 - A. Scope of undertaking.
 This PA shall be applicable to all activities associated with the construction of the River Road Aquatic Ecosystem Restoration Study Tentatively Selected Plan (TSP).
-The final APE and Scope of Work shall be established by the USACE in consultation with SARA, COSA, the SHPO and Tribal Nations to include all areas that will be affected by new construction, terrestrial construction staging and access areas, terrestrial equipment placement needs during use in construction activities, access routes, and project maintenance activities that will result from this undertaking.
-A preliminary APE is provided in Appendix B. - B. Qualifications and Standards.
+The final APE and Scope of Work shall be determined by the USACE after consultation with SARA, COSA PRD, COSA PWD, COSA OHP, the SHPO, and Tribal Nations to include all areas that will be affected by new construction, terrestrial construction staging and access areas, terrestrial equipment placement needs during use in construction activities, access routes, and project maintenance activities that will result from this undertaking.
+The USACE will make the final determination of the APE.
+A preliminary APE is provided in Appendix A. - B. Qualifications and Standards.
 The USACE shall ensure that all work conducted in conjunction with this PA is performed in a manner consistent with the Secretary of Interior's "Standards and Guidelines for Archeology and Historic Preservation" (48 FR 44716-44740; September 23, 1983), as amended, the Secretary of the Interior's "Standards for the Treatment of Historic Properties" (36 CFR § 68), National Register Bulletin 15 "How to Apply the National Register Criteria for Evaluation" (NPS 1990), and the requirements for archaeological survey as outlined in the Archeological Survey Standards for Texas (Texas Historical Commission) approved in 2020, as appropriate.
 The USACE shall ensure that the Principal Investigator hired to conduct the work will meet the Secretary of Interior's standards, and is able to be issued a Texas Antiquities Permit. - C. Definitions.
 The definitions set forth in 36 CFR § 800.16 are incorporated herein by reference and apply throughout this PA. - a) Identification of Historic Properties (Cultural Resource Survey).
 Prior to the initiation of construction, the USACE shall make a reasonable and good faith effort to identify historic properties, including architectural resources such as low-water crossings, located within the APE.
-These steps may include, but are not limited to, background research, consultation, oral history interviews, seek information from consulting parties, and other individuals and organizations likely to have knowledge of, or concerns with historic properties in the area, sample field investigations, and a cultural resource field survey.
-The identification of possible historic resources will be conducted by a qualified Architectural Historian that meets the Secretary of the Interior's Standards and
+These steps may include, but are not limited to, background research, consultation, oral history interviews, seeking information from consulting parties, and other individuals and organizations likely to have knowledge of, or concerns with historic properties in the area, sample field investigations, and a cultural resource field survey.
+The identification of possible historic resources will be conducted by a qualified Architectural

-Guidelines for Architectural History or Historic Architecture.
-All draft reports of survey shall be submitted to the SHPO, Tribal Nations, The City of San Antonio (COSA) Office of Historic Preservation (OHP), and the City of San Antonio Public Works Department (COSA PWD) for review and comment.
+Historian that meets the Secretary of the Interior's Standards and Guidelines for Architectural History or Historic Architecture.
+All draft reports of survey shall be submitted to the SHPO, Tribal Nations, SARA, COSA PRD, COSA PWD, and COSA OHP for review and comment.
 If the SHPO and Tribal Nations comments are not received by the USACE within thirty (30) calendar days of receipt, the USACE shall consider this concurrence by the SHPO and Tribal Nations.
 Comments received by the USACE from the SHPO and Tribal Nations shall be addressed in the final reports, which shall be provided to all consulting parties.
 If no historic properties are identified in the APE, the USACE shall document this finding pursuant to 36 CFR § 800.11(d), and provide this documentation to the SHPO and Tribal Nations.